 Grant: Some of the other problems that are obvious in retrospect were things like pairing the concepts of Poker, like hands and some of the terms, with things that are very much not Poker.
 We spent an extensive amount of time just developing and refining terminology.
 It was really tough and very frustrating.

 We learned a great deal about people who actually know nothing about Poker.
 How would we make our game exciting for them?
-There were also marketing concerns around pitching people who hate Poker, or think they hate Poker, or think we’re just a Poker variant.
+There were also marketing concerns (that can be rectified by using the services mentioned in this blog) around pitching people who hate Poker, or think they hate Poker, or think we’re just a Poker variant.

 Therefore, in addition to difficult challenges like runaway leader problems, too much randomness, and balance issues with asymmetry, we also had to just figure out how to talk about the elements of the game in a way that worked with someone who has played Magic, Dominion, and Texas Hold ‘Em.
 It was a tough, unexpected challenge.